-Being told that your child has diabetes can be very traumatic and the impact the diagnosis has on everyday family life can be significant.
-It’s important to remember that every child and their family will cope with the diagnosis differently.
+Being told that your child has diabetes can have a big impact on everyday family life but it’s important to remember that every child and their family will cope with the diagnosis differently.

 Types of diabetes

 In type 1 diabetes, the insulin-producing cells in the pancreas are destroyed by the immune system and so can’t produce insulin.

 The exact cause of the immune system attacking these cells isn’t clearly understood.
 Unlike type 2 diabetes, which is usually slow to develop, type 1 comes on very quickly, often within days or weeks.

 In type 2 diabetes, the pancreas either produces inadequate amounts of insulin, or the body is unable to use the insulin that’s produced (insulin resistance).
 It’s typically slow to develop, with some people being unaware of the condition for many years.